Stampede at Vaishno Devi Shrine leaves 12 dead during New Year rush | Politics

 The deceased were identified as Arun Pratab Singh (30), Dharam Veer Singh (35), Vineet Kumar (38), Shewata Singh (35), Mohinder Gour (26), Narinder Kashap (40) and Monu Sharma (32) of Uttar Pradesh, Vinay Kumar (24), Sonu Panday (24) and Akash Kumar (29) of Delhi, Mamta (38) of Haryana and Desraj Kumar (26) of Rajouri district of Jammu and Kashmir, the officials said.

-Fifteen injured were undergoing treatment at the Mata Vaishno Devi Narayana Superspeciality Hospital, and the condition of two of them was stated to be critical.
-Some were discharged after first-aid, they added.
+Sixteen injured were admitted to the Mata Vaishno Devi Narayana Superspeciality Hospital, and the condition of two of them was stated to be critical.
+Six were later discharged after first-aid, they added.

+Rani Devi of Bihar's Muzaffarpur said they were fortunate to escape death.

+''I saw many people lying on the floor and was heartbroken,'' she said, blaming the tragedy on the ''uncontrolled'' crowd of pilgrims.

 An hour after the incident, pilgrims were again allowed at the site, the officials said, adding the yatra was not disrupted.